Budget-Friendly Valentine’s Day Gifts for Kids

 Valentine’s Gifts for Preschool & Early Elementary Kids

-This age group loves anything hands-on.
-Gifts that let little kids create, play, or show a little independence tend to be big hits, and you don’t have to spend a fortune to find a winner.
+This age group loves anything that’s truly hands-on.
+Gifts that let little kids create, play, or show a little independence tend to be big hits, and you don’t have to spend a fortune to find something they’ll love.

 Fun, affordable ideas: